 "But there are no Death Eaters in the Order."

-"Really, Miss Granger?
-You can't think of one?" he drawled sardonically.
+"Really?
+Miss Granger, even you can't think of one?" he drawled sardonically.

-"Oh well, err, I suppose, I didn't believe that you considered yourself a Death Eater," she said.
+"Oh well, err, I suppose.
+I didn't believe that you considered yourself a Death Eater," Hermione replied.
 "Since you, umm, left."
 The inflexion on that last word making it a question.

 "But," she said, waving off his words.
 "The Headmaster wants me to marry you?"